Jean-Claude_Krynicki

 The uncertainty calculation, after 20 years of normative efforts, has reached its maturity level.
 The main historical steps were, in 1980, the recommendation INC-1 from BIPM defining the method, the publication of the GUM in 1992, then the design of practical calculations by European Accreditation with EA 4-02 in 1999 and the issue of other guides such as the AFNOR FDX 07-022.A training phase was necessary to support the effort of metrologists in front of these new methods.
 This is the reason why a manual and educational approach was acceptable.For the companies in charge of measuring equipment calibration, this type of manual approach raises the question of the return on investment in a high mix low volume environment.

-The number of models used in the industry is estimated around 60 000 and the engineering effort is between 15 and 70 men year.In from of such challenge, it is normal to raise the question of industrial production of uncertainty calculation.
+The number of models used in the industry is estimated around 60 000 and the engineering effort is between 15 and 70 men year.In front of such challenge, it is normal to raise the question of industrial production of uncertainty calculation.
 This idea is supported by the availability of new languages such as XML and of new computer based tools.

 The objective of this presentation is to provide an overview of possible tactics: